Farmers Livestock Marketing Services

 Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

-20 to 22 cents lower; wheat futures are 5 to 8 cents lower.
+are 19 to 22 cents higher; wheat futures are 9 to 13 cents higher.

 David M. Fiala